 Pipeline companies are required to have a set-aside mechanism in place that will provide adequate funds to pay for pipeline abandonment.
 The set-aside mechanism must be filed with the CER, and approved by the Commission.
-Pipeline companies must establish a trust or provide a letter of credit issued by a bank listed in Schedule 1 of the Bank Act1, or a surety bond supplied by a surety company regulated by the Office of Superintendent of Financial Institutions.
-A model trust agreement can be found in Reasons for Decision MH-001-2013.
-Models of a letter of credit and surety bond can be found on the CER's website under Financial Regulation of Group 2 Pipeline Companies.
+Pipeline companies must establish a trust or provide a letter of credit issued by a bank listed in Schedule +1 of the ¬Bank Act1, or a surety bond supplied by a surety company regulated by the Office of Superintendent of Financial Institutions.
+A model trust agreement, letter of credit and surety bond can be found in Reasons for Decision MH-001-2013 MH-001-2013 .
+For information on accessing abandonment funds included in .
+Models of a letter of credit orand surety bond, see can be found on the appropriate checklists and orCER's website under Financial Regulation of Group 2 Pipeline Companies.